LAX/Metro Transit Center: History

 An Alternatives Analysis published in 2012 considered several proposals, including a direct Metro Rail extension into the terminal area and a connection to LAWA’s proposed Automated People Mover (APM), which had been outlined in the airport's 2004 Master Plan.
 The study identified the APM connection (Alternative A) as the most cost-effective option with minimal disruption to through-service passengers.

 In June 2014, Metro approved a modified version, Alternative A2, placing the connection at Aviation Boulevard and 96th Street—roughly half a mile north of Aviation/Century station.
 This plan required Metro to add a new station to the K Line design.
 The facility was envisioned as a multimodal hub featuring a dedicated station building, concourses, bus plaza, bike facilities, and public art.

 LAX/Metro Transit Center station under construction in July 2023.

 The station was initially referred to as Aviation/96th Street during planning and scoping, which Metro approved later in 2014.
 It was officially renamed LAX/Metro Transit Center in June 2022 following public feedback.
 Environmental clearance was granted in 2016, and construction began in 2021.

 Designed by Grimshaw Architects, the station was originally scheduled to open in late 2024 but was delayed to mid-2025.
 On April 24, 2025, County Supervisor Janice Hahn announced the station would open on June 6, 2025.
 It officially opened to the public that evening following a media and VIP ceremony.

-As of 2025, the hub serves the C and K Lines, eleven bus lines, and the LAX Shuttle.
-A direct connection to the LAX Automated People Mover is expected to open in January 2026.
+As of 2026, the hub serves the C and K Lines, eleven bus lines, and the LAX Shuttle.
+A direct connection to SkyLink is expected to open when testing and certification is completed.
 The total construction cost of the project was estimated at $900 million.

+In May 2026, Metro staff prepared a report to be presented to the Executive Management Committee at its May 21 meeting for a proposed five-year contract with Cathay Pacific for the station's naming rights.